Kong/docs.konghq.com/app/enterprise/2.3.x/vitals/vitals-influx-strategy.md

 As demonstrated above, the series cardinality of the `kong_request` measurement varies based on the cardinality of the Kong cluster configuration - a greater number of Service/Route/Consumer/Workspace combinations handled by Kong results in a greater series cardinality as written by Vitals.

+## Sizing an InfluxDB node/cluster for Vitals

+Consult the
+[InfluxDB sizing guidelines](https://docs.influxdata.com/influxdb/v1.7/guides/hardware_sizing/)
+for reference on appropriately sizing an InfluxDB node/cluster.

+{:.note}
-Please consult the [InfluxDB sizing guidelines](https://docs.influxdata.com/influxdb/v1.7/guides/hardware_sizing/) for reference on appropriately sizing an InfluxDB node/cluster.
-Note that the query behavior when reading Vitals data falls under the "moderate" load category as defined by the above document - several `GROUP BY` statements and functions are used to generate the Vitals API responses, which can require significant CPU resources to execute when hundreds of thousands or millions of data points are present.
+> **Note:** The query behavior when reading Vitals data falls under the "moderate" load category as defined by the InfluxDB sizing guidelines.
+Several `GROUP BY` statements and functions are used to generate the Vitals API responses, which can require significant CPU resources to execute when hundreds of thousands or millions of data points are present.

-## Query Behavior
+## Query frequency and precision

 Kong buffers Vitals metrics and writes InfluxDB points in batches to improve throughput in InfluxDB and reduce overhead in the Kong proxy path.
 Each Kong